-Hotel lobbies are full of people waiting for transport, or their hotel rooms to be cleaned for them, etc. These spaces are often the moments between one part of a travel adventure and the next.
+Hotel lobbies are full of people waiting for transport, or their hotel rooms to be cleaned for them, etc. These are often the moments of transition between one part of a travel adventure and the next.
 They mark what Arnold van Gennep would classify as a moment of physical liminality.

 Examples of Liminality as a State of Mind

 Times of liminality occur regularly in our lives.
 The are the times between chapters in our story.
 It is the time when a ‘new chapter in our life story’ begins.

 1. Teenage Years

 Teenagers are not quite children, not quite adults. they are in a liminal space where they are figuring things out.
 They are experimenting with new identities, slowly gaining new rights and responsibilities, and making decisions about what they want to do with their lives after high school.

 When people leave school and transition to life beyond, they often don’t know what to do with themselves.
 Some people go on to university, others take gap years, and others do trades.
 Postmodern theorists Ulrich Beck and Anthony Giddens say that this moment of liminality is getting harder to navigate.
 In the past working class people generally knew the sort of job they would transition into after school.
 They would follow their dad into a trade or mom into parenting.
 But now, the world is full of possibilities.
 This is both exciting and scary because you have to figure things out for yourself!